Master of Nursing (MN)

 Applicants are admitted under the General Regulations of the School of Graduate Studies.
 Applicants must also satisfy the Graduate Department of Nursing Science’s additional admission requirements as stated below.
 Meeting minimal requirements does not ensure admission.

 Minimum Admissions Requirements

-- Applicants must hold the BScN degree of the University of Toronto or an equivalent degree (a BN or BSN is considered equivalent).
+- Applicants must hold the BScN degree (a BN or BSN or BNSc is considered equivalent).
 Applicants must have obtained at least a mid-B (75% or 3.0 GPA) standing in the final year of undergraduate study and, in addition, must have obtained at least a B standing in the next-to-final year

-- Applicants seeking admission to the Nurse Practitioner field must also have a minimum of 3,900 clinical hours completed, equivalent to two years of experience) as an RN completed by August 31 in order to begin the program in September (clinical placements in the BScN program cannot be counted)
+- Applicants seeking admission to the Nurse Practitioner field must also have a minimum of 3,900 clinical hours (equivalent to two years of experience) as an RN completed by August 31 in order to begin the program in September (clinical placements in the BScN program cannot be counted)

 - Applicants must hold current registration as a Registered Nurse or equivalent